Ayjent/SchwurveTest/docs/source/geometry.rst

 This option tells the add-on that you your set-up to consist of an Armature bound to a Mesh with a Cloth simulation modifier applied.
 The cloth simulation controls the armatures movements.
 This allows you to have an Armature with physics as the parent of another mesh.
-Moreover, if this option is selected you will also have the option to keep the original curve, but eliminates the "Geometry Checkbox" option.
-See `Keep Curve`_ and "Geometry Checkbox" options below.
+Moreover, if this option is selected you will also have the option to keep the original curve, but eliminates the `Geometry Checkbox`_ option.
+See `Keep Curve`_ and `Geometry Checkbox`_ options below.

 .. _Keep Curve: